Loki-Astari/loki-astari.github.io/source/_posts/2016-03-20-vector-the-other-stuff.markdown

             }
             else
             {
-                // Copy and Swap idiom
-                Vector<T>  tmp(copy);
+                // Fallback to copy and swap if we need to more space anyway Vector<T>  tmp(copy);
                 tmp.swap(*this);
             }